Doug Skinner: An Archive on Your Gizmo

 MISSINGPERSONSBOX

 In 1996, listener-sponsored radio station WFMU issued a set of playing cards as a premium for subscribers.
 The theme was “Missing Persons,” and each card illustrated someone who had disappeared.
-I was assigned the clubs, and drew each from the viewpoint of the person who vanished.
+I was assigned the clubs, and I drew each from the viewpoint of the person who vanished.
 The ace and face cards were drawn by other artists (George Erling, Krystine Kryttre, Diane Farris, Chris Ware); the box above was by Wm Graef.
 A 60 page booklet told the stories.

 Here are my cards, with a key below (and, as always, I hope you realize that you can click to enlarge).